-(4)Per the indenture, unencumbered CFC funds equal to 25% of Adjusted Debt Service may be designated by the City as Other Available Funds prior to the beginning of any fiscal year, and be transferred to the Revenue Fund at the beginning of such fiscal year.
+(4) Per the indenture, unencumbered CFC funds equal to 25% of Adjusted Debt Service may be designated by the City as Other Available Funds prior to the beginning of any fiscal year, and be transferred to the Revenue Fund at the beginning of such fiscal year.
 Since fiscal year 2015, the City's policy has been to annually designate available CFC funds equal to 25% of debt service associated with 2007 Bonds as Other Available Funds.

-(5) Fiscal year 2021 Debt Service associated with Series 2013 Bonds, Series 2007 Bonds and 2019 Bonds was prepaid in September 2020 with existing cash balances.
+(5)Fiscal year 2022 Debt Service associated with Series 2013 Bonds, Series 2007 Bonds and 2019 Bonds.